-With social ads being commonplace and Instagram investing in ways to make shopping easier on their platform, retailers are already collaborating with third-party apps in order to drive more revenue from social media.
+With social ads being commonplace and Instagram offering photo ads, call-to-action buttons, and a tag system to purchase directly from the post, retailers are already collaborating with third-party apps in order to drive more revenue from social media.

 Verticly, a platform that exchanges data between brands and audiences by delivering content, take a creative approach to marketing.
 Users who interact with a brand’s social posts which is integrated with Verticly’s platform, seamlessly engage with rich relevant content in exchange for promotions, offers and exclusive product updates.

-While online purchasing increases, consistency and familiarity seems to be key in developing and maintaining the customer relationship.
+While online purchasing increases, consistency and familiarity seem to be key in developing and maintaining the customer relationship.